tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - GLIPH algorithm: grouping of lymphocyte interactions by paratrope hotspots, clusters TCRs with high probability of sharing specificity owing to conserved motifs and similarity of CDR3 sequences
 # IL7 genetic variation and toxicity to immune checkpoint blockade in patients with melanoma
  - minor allele carries of *Il7* intron have increased severe irAE risk
+# Immune checkpoint receptors in autoimmunity
+## Coordinated expression of checkpoint receptors on T cells
+ - loss of a single checkpoint receptor as been associated with compensatory upregulation of other inhibitors molecules
+## Heterogeneity of autoreactive CD8<sup>+</sup> T cells at sites of inflammation
+ - heterogeneity exists among exhausted CD8<sup>+</sup> T cells, including a self-renewing stem-like population that gives rise to terminally differentiated subsets expressing high levels of coinhibitory molecues
+ - **immune checkpoint molecules may promote long-term survival and tissue adaptation of autoreactive T cells**
+## The reservoir of autoreactive T cells
+ - reservoir of stem-like autoreactive T cells outside inflammed organ
+## Parallels to immune-related adverse events with immune checkpoint blockade
+ - tissue infiltration of proliferative Th1-like CD4<sup>+</sup> T cells and cytotoxic CD8<sup>+</sup> T cells expressing checkpoint receptors in irAEs
+ - **shared clonal origin among CD8<sup>+</sup> T cells at site of colitis with gut T<sub>RM</sub> cells, suggesting clonal expansion from T<sub>RM</sub> population being responsible for irAEs, distinct from autoimmunity it seems**
+ - arthritis irAE: shared clonality between CD8<sup>+</sup> CX3CR1<sup>high</sup> effector phenotype in peripheral blood and CXCR3<sup>+</sup> CXCR6<sup>high/low</sup> effector memory or terminally differentiated effector memory CD8<sup>+</sup> in synovial fluid, implying active tracking and differentiation from peripheral blood to synovial fluid, also evidence for expansion of T<sub>RM</sub> cells in mice joints
+ - **for tissues that lack T<sub>RM</sub> cells, like the synovium, trafficking of T cells from the periphery may be important for irAEs**
 # Immune dysfunction revealed by digital spatial profiling of immuno-oncology markers in progressive states of renal cell carcinoma and in brain metastases
  - lower immune checkpoint inhibitor (TIM-3, CTLA-4), cytolytic (GZMA, GZMB), and T cell activation (CD25) protein expression in metastases compared with primary tumors
  - metastases macrophages less M1-like, inflammatory markers (HLA-DR, CD127)